 Text and Photos by Sarvenaz Rafieepour/Podium Mentor Program about the Asma Story

-I decided to fight for it and make everyone accept and agree.
-I was afraid to call her directly, therefore; I asked Elham, Asma’s close friend and teammate, for help.
-Elham was like a daughter to Asma’s mom.
-Finally, Asma’s mom accepted.
-Now I had to shoot those who had received Asma’s organs, I had to find them.
-It was close to Asma’s death anniversary.
-I had to move.
-Thanks to Elham, I had permission to meet Asma’s mom.
-I spent one hour with her, during which she kept herself busy with housework.
-She knew the reason for my presence.
-We talked about everything but Asma.
-Meeting her, I came to understand that how difficult is to forgive.
-You could see the anger she had towards negligence and inefficiency in her eyes.
-I had bought her a colorful scarf.
-She was still wearing black.
-I asked her to pout it on if she likes it.
+I made up my mind to fight for it and gain acceptance and agreement from everyone.
+I was too afraid to directly call her myself, so I sought the help of Elham, a close friend and teammate of Asma’s.
+Elham was like a daughter to Asma’s mother.
+Finally, Asma’s mom agreed.
+Now I had the task of locating those who had received Asma’s organs.
+It was nearing the anniversary of Asma’s passing, and I had to act quickly.
+Thanks to Elham, I had permission to meet with Asma’s mom.
+We spent an hour together, during which she kept herself occupied with household chores.
+She understood the purpose of my visit.
+We discussed various topics, but we avoided talking about Asma.
+Meeting her helped me grasp the difficulty of forgiveness.
+The anger she felt towards the negligence and inefficiency was evident in her eyes.
+I bought her a colorful scarf, although she is still dressed in black.
+I asked her to wear it if she liked it.

-Elham and I went everywhere: Asma’s workplace, university, her favorite beach where she had used to walk on with Elham, and the hospital.
-The head of the Medical University of Bushehr arranged my visit to Asma’s room at the hospital, the room where she had her last breathes.
-Elham had accompanied me everywhere then, but at that moment she hesitated to enter that room.
-I did not know what to do, should I go there by myself and shoot, or should I stay with this heartbroken girl.
-She asked me to go and take my photographs, she believed that it was important.
-When we finished and were going back, Asma’s mom called Elham and said Sarvenaz could take photos of Asma’s stuff, if she liked.
-I went there alone.
-She showed me Asma’s archery that she had but just before her death.
-She said: “no one has touched it, since her death, open it yourself, and please put it back when you’re done!” her equipment from her last practice was still in the box, untouched, even her used tissues.
-I cannot remember how long I spent there; I had lost the sense of time.
+Elham and I visited all the places associated with Asma: her workplace, university, her favorite beach where she used to walk with Elham, and the hospital.
+The head of the Medical University of Bushehr arranged for me to visit Asma’s room at the hospital, the place where she took her last breaths.
+Elham accompanied me everywhere, but she hesitated to enter that room at that moment.
+I was uncertain about what to do—should I go in alone and take the photographs, or should I stay with this heartbroken girl?
+She urged me to go and capture the images, emphasizing their importance.
+After we finished and began to leave, Asma’s mom called Elham and suggested that I could also photograph Asma’s belongings if I wanted.
+I ventured there alone.
+She showed me Asma’s archery equipment, which she had acquired shortly before her death.
+She said, ‘No one has touched it since her passing.
+Open it yourself, and please return everything when you’re done!’
+Her equipment from her last practice remained untouched in the box, including her used tissues.
+I can’t recall how long I stayed there; I had lost all sense of time.

 anniversary of Asma’s death, on her grave which was held in Mangal village of Khormuj city, on August 13, 2019.

-Someone announced that there are two gusts, one from Shiraz, the other from Borazjan, two guys who had received Asma’s Organs.
-They’re supposed to be the third one, however, he couldn’t make it due to his illness.
-I knew that this visit must be really tough for Asma’s mom.
-She had told several times before, that she did not like to meet them.
+The news came that two individuals, one from Shiraz and the other from Borazjan, had arrived as guests.
+They were the recipients of Asma’s organs.
+There was supposed to be a third person, but unfortunately, he couldn’t make it due to his illness.
+I knew this visit would be difficult for Asma’s mother.
+She had expressed her reluctance to meet them on multiple occasions.
 They approached her and introduced themselves.
-Remembering the moment is still astonishing for me.
-For sure I cannot empathize with Asma’s mom.
-How could it feel to meet someone who is carrying and organ of your deceased daughter?
+Reflecting on that moment still leaves me in awe.
+I can never truly understand what Asma’s mother must have felt.
+How does it feel to come face-to-face with someone who carries the organ of your deceased daughter?

-It took me a long to be able to check and see my photos of that trip to Bushehr.
-It seems that I had overestimated my strength.
-However, the only thing that made me complete the project was the confidence I had about the correctness of the way I had taken.
+It took me a while to gather the courage to review and go through the photos from my trip to Bushehr.
+It appears that I had overestimated my own resilience.
+However, what drove me to complete the project was the belief in the approach I had taken, convinced of its accuracy.

 Persian Gulf view from Boushehr seaport.